 It is not surprising that in the proposed rule EPA has announced that it will rely on the findings of the Scientific Advisory Board to justify the “significance” that Justice Kennedy declared must be found in order for federal jurisdiction to exist.
 Whether the scientific basis that the regulation asserts for the agencies’ statutory jurisdiction in fact will satisfy the Constitutional basis for federal control over land features that historically have been regarded as the exclusive province of the states is another question.
 As with so many other questions, this is one that the Court eventually will need to take up again, no doubt much to its regret.

-This article was authored by Chris M. Hunter, Jackson Kelly PLLC.
-For more information on the author see here.
+This article was authored by Blair Gardner, Jackson Kelly PLLC.
+For more information on the author, see here.